 The decision was made in 2019 that Alternet and its consortium partners would fully take over management of the EKLIPSE Mechanism, now rebranded as Eklipse, at the end of the EU-financed period of the project.

 This means that one of the main objectives of the EKLIPSE project has been achieved, namely to develop a mechanism and to hand it over to the broader community.
-The outcome of this decision is the result of months of work and preparation by both teams to ensure a smooth transition of the mechanism, as the EKLIPSE project will come to an end, and the management of the autonomous Eklipse Mechanism will be entirely taken up by Alternet.
+The outcome of this decision is the result of months of work and preparation by both teams to ensure a smooth transition of the mechanism.
+In 2021, the EKLIPSE project came to an end and left the place to the self-sustaining Eklipse Mechanism under the Alternet´s management .

-Alternet is a network of European institutions that work on biodiversity and ecosystem services.
-The purpose of Alternet is to provide sound scientific evidence to international, European, national and regional policymakers and businesses and people involved in improving the sustainable use, management, conservation and restoration of biodiversity, ecosystems, ecosystem services and social involvement, through the integration of European interdisciplinary research capacity, knowledge integration and communication.
+The international non-profit organization Alternet is a network of European institutions that work on biodiversity and ecosystem services The purpose of Alternet is to provide sound scientific evidence to international, European, national and regional policymakers and businesses and people involved in improving the sustainable use, management, conservation and restoration of biodiversity, ecosystems, ecosystem services and social involvement, through the integration of European interdisciplinary research capacity, knowledge integration and communication.
 Eklipse fits ideally within Alternet as an activity with the specific aim to support decision making.
+The activities of Alternet are supported by the contributions of its partners.
+Currently, Alternet comprises 25 partner institutes from a total of 18 countries.